 - For Tier One and Tier Two courses in which social distancing is not always possible, partners will be assigned in order to minimize close contacts, and students and faculty will have temperature screening in addition to the Daily Symptom Screening.

-- Eating and drinking are not permitted in classrooms while class is in session.
+- Eating and drinking are not permitted in classrooms.

 - Students and faculty will follow signs or floor markings instructing how to enter and exit the classroom to maintain appropriate physical distance.

 - For accurate contact tracing, students will have seating assignments and attendance will be taken.

 The Facilities team has established a detailed cleaning and sanitizing schedule and process that follows specific guidelines from MDH and the CDC.
 Additional details will be provided for spaces with specific equipment that will need to be cleaned.
 Additionally, ventilation systems have been reviewed to make sure they are operating efficiently and allow for as much airflow circulation as possible.

 To facilitate remote learning, faculty are designing lectures and activities based on learning goals for students for both class sessions and the course as a whole.
 The learning goals for students will determine the most appropriate learning modality, whether that is a synchronous session that will include a live platform for virtual learning, or asynchronous sessions to be delivered as modules.

 Some online courses will be offered in a synchronous format, to allow faculty and students to engage in learning at the same time.
 Please plan to be available during the scheduled class session regardless of the instructional delivery, unless the course is listed as “fully online asynchronous only.”
 Faculty are being asked to record their lectures for both synchronous and asynchronous courses.